OmegaDevStudio/Repl-Scraper/README.md

 Once your script is running, you paste the repl in which you want to scrape the forks of.
 For example /@templates/Discord-Bot-Starter.
 Hit enter, and it will begin.
 This will also check the tokens for you and place them in `valid.txt`.

+You may need to increase your File Descriptor limit for your PC if you are doing more heavy duty scraping ~ 1500+.
+If not you may run into errors when attempting to extract.

 ## Help & Support
 - My [discord server](https://discord.gg/qCJwVERPRV)